makersacademy/chitter-challenge/task_stories/pre_setup.md

 - Set the environment to "test".
 - Bring in the contents of the `app.rb` file.
 - Require all the testing gems (RSpec, Capybara, and the Capybara/RSpec package that lets them talk to each other).
-- Tell Capybara that any instructions like `visit('/')` should be directed at the application called 'BookmarkManager'.
+- Tell Capybara that any instructions like `visit('/')` should be directed at the application called 'Chitter'.

 Add the following to `spec/spec_helper.rb`: